shaviersmall/Lazor-Project/readme.md

 Lighter Gray Block: The location where the block can be placed

-Darker Gray Block: The location where the block cannot be placed.
+Darker Gray Block: The location where the block cannot be placed

-Hollow Red Circle: The end point the laser needs to pass.
+Hollow Red Circle: The end point the laser needs to pass

-Solid Red Circle: The place where the laser is emitted.
+Solid Red Circle: The place where the laser is emitted

-Red Line: The optical path of the laser.
+Red Line: The optical path of the laser

 5. File generation
-Codes were written in parts and assembled into a final file (final name of the file) All other codes are in the subsequent branches.
+Codes were written in parts and assembled into a final file (lazor project24) All other codes are in the subsequent branches.

 6. Runtime
 It takes xx seconds to run the code

 7. Contribution: We all cooperate to finish the rest of the project together

-Shavier: Identifies logic for class GameBoard and(updating it)
+Shavier: Identifies logic for class GameBoard and(updating it), wrote, modified and verified main.py

 Gabriele: Verification (bff files), Validation (Verified logic for the code),